coretf/pgrant/README.md

 Once the file was loaded, you'll be able to press the "Grant" button.
 Once pressed, the window may become non-responsive, this is normal.

-Take a look at the console window, it will you the progress of the distrubution process.
+Take a look at the console window, it will show you the progress of the distrubution process.
 You'll see something that looks like this:

 ```